-5. In spiritual things assurance of the event is an encouragement to industry, not a pretence to sloth.-"Ye shall abide in him."
-(I John ii.
-27.)
-"And now, little children, abide in him."
-(Verse 28.)
-The promise of perseverance doth encourage us to use endeavours that we may persevere, and quicken diligence, rather than nourish security, or open a gap to carnal liberty: "I therefore so run, not as uncertain."
-(I Cor. ix.
-26.)
-We are the more earnest, because we are assured [that] the means shall not be uneffectual.
+5. In Spiritual things Assurance of the Event is an encouragement to industry, not a pretence to sloth, I Joh.
+2.27, 28.
+Yea shall abide in him; and now, Little children abide in him.
+The promise of Perseverance doth incourage us to use endeavours that we may persevere, and quicken diligence rather than nourish security, or open a gap to carnal liberty, I Cor.
+9.26.
+Irun not as one that is uncertain; we are the more earnest, because we are assured the Means shall not be unessectual.

-PROPOSITION 11.
-Our duty is to stand fast in the faith of Christ, and profession of godliness, whatever temptations we have to the contrary.-"Stand fast" being a military word, it alludeth to a soldier's keeping his ground; and is opposed to two things: 1.
-A cowardly flight.
-2. A treacherous revolt.
+- 2. Prop: Our duty is to stand fast in the Faith of Christ, and profession of Godliness, whatever Temptations we have to the contrary.
+[Stand fast] being a Military word, it alludeth to a Soldiers keeping his ground; and is opposed to two things, 1.
+A cowardly slight; 2.
+A treacherous revolt. - 1.
+A cowardly flight, implieth our being overcome in the evil-day, by the many afflictions that befal us for the Truths sake, Epbes.
+6.13.
+Wherefore take to you the whole armor of God, that you may be able to withstand in the evil-day, that after you have done all things ye may stand, Their Temptation was the many troubles and perfecutions that befal them, called there the evil day.
+Their defence lay in the whole armor of God, which is there made of fix pieces, the Girdle of Truth or Sincerity, which is a strength to us as a girdle to the loyns; the breaft-plate of Righteousness, or an holy inclination and desire to perform our Duty to God in all things; and the Shield of Faith, or a stedfast adhering to the Truths of the Gospel, whether delivered in a way of command, promise or threatning; the Helmet of Hope, or a certain and delirous expectation of the promised Glory, the shoo of the preparation of the Gospel of peace, which is a headiness to endure all Encounters for Christs sake. who hath made our Peace with God; and the Sword of the Spirit which is the Word of God: Now if we take this armor and use it in our Conflicts, what doth it serve for? to withstand and stand; the first is the act of a Soldier, the second is the posture of a Conqueror; here is withstanding till the Field be won, and then standing when the day of evil is over.
+Here we make our way to heaven by conflict and conquest, and hereafter we triumph.
+2. A

-- 1. A cowardly flight implieth our being overcome in "the evil day," by the many afflictions that befall us for the truth's sake: "Wherefore take unto you the whole armour of God, that you may be able to withstand in the evil day, and having done all, to stand."
-(Eph. vi.
-13.)
-Their temptation was the many troubles and persecutions that befell them, called there "the evil day."
-Their defence lay in "the whole armour of God," which is there made of six pieces: "the girdle of truth" or sincerity, which is a strength to us as a girdle to the loins; "the breast-plate of righteousness," or a holy inclination and desire to perform our duty to God in all things; and "the shield of faith," or a steadfast adhering to the truths of the gospel, whether delivered in a way of command, promise, or threatening; "the helmet of hope," or a certain and desirous expectation of the promised glory; "the shoe of the preparation of the gospel of peace," which is, a readiness to endure all encounters for Christ's sake, who hath made our peace with God; and "the sword of the Spirit, which is the word of God."
-(Verses 13-17.)
-Now if we take this armour, and use it in our conflicts, what doth it serve for?
-"To withstand" and "stand."
-The first is the act of a soldier, the second is the posture of a conqueror: here is withstanding till the field be won, and then standing when the day of evil is over.
-Here we make our way to heaven by conflict and conquest, and hereafter we triumph. - 2.
-A treacherous revolt, or yielding to the enemy, by complying with those things which are against the interest of Christ and his kingdom for advantage-sake: "Demas hath forsaken me, having loved this present world."
-(2 Tim. iv.
-10.)
-Backsliders in heart are the worst sort of apostates; such as lose their affection to God, and delight in his ways, and esteem of his glorious recompences, for a little pleasure, profit, or pomp of living: they "sell the birth-right for one morsel of meat."
-(Heb. xii.
-15, 16.)
-Some fail in their understandings; but most miscarry by the perverse inclination of their wills: they are carnal, worldly hypocrites, that never thoroughly mortified the fleshly mind; prize things as they are commodious to the flesh, and will save them from sufferings.
-The bias of such men's hearts doth easily prevail against the light of their understandings.
+2. A treacherous revolt, or yielding to the enemy by complying with those things which are against the Interest of Christ and his Kingdom for advantage sake, 2 Tim.
+4. 10.
+Demas hath forsaken us and loved the present world.
+Backstiders in heart are the worst fort of Apostates, such as lose their affection to God, and delight in his ways, and esteem of his glorious recompences, for a little pleasure, prosit, or pomp of living; Sell the birth-right for one morsel of meat, Heb.
+12. 15, 16.
+Some sail in their understandings, but most miscarry by the perverse inclination of their wills; they are carnal, worldly Hypocrites that never thoroughly mortisted the slessly mind; prize things as they are commodious to the stell, and will save them from sufferings.
+The byass of such mens hearts doth easily prevail against the light of their understandings.